opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/search-anomaly-results.md

 ## Register parameters

-The following table lists all available parameters when registering the tool.
+The following table lists all tool parameters that are available when registering an agent.
 All parameters are optional.

 Parameter	| Type | Description
 :--- | :--- | :---